MarinaTripetska/goit-react-hw-06-phonebook/README.md

 - react-toastify
 - shortid for generating unique keys
 - Redux/toolkit
-- Redux-rersist for work with LocalStarage
+- Redux-persist for work with LocalStarage